Click to grab your free copy of our Garden Tools Cheat Sheet!

 30. Crookneck Pumpkins

-Crookneck pumpkins basically originate from the species of Cucurbita moschata.
-These pumpkins are native to the region around Central America and Southern America, predominantly Mexico among many other countries.
-They are distinguished due to their elongated meaty bodies that weigh up to 20 pounds.
+Crookneck pumpkins originate from the species of Cucurbita moschata.
+These pumpkins are native to the region around Central America and Southern America, predominantly Mexico, among many other countries.

-The crookneck pumpkins contain cultivars that are known as pumpkin or squash.
-The moschata cultivars also happen to be generally more tolerant of hot and humid weather and are easier to grow in such weather.
 Additionally, the pumpkins support a pale yellow color that can often turn bright yellow at times.
-Their smooth tan skins firm and quite rigid, unusual when you factor in the conditions of their harvest.
+Their smooth tan skins are firm and relatively rigid, unusual when you factor in the conditions of their harvest.

 Click here to buy them on Amazon.